top of page

 Building an ADU in Marin County usually takes between 9 and 14 months from start to finish.
 Here’s the typical timeline:

-Knowing this timeline helps you set realistic expectations and plan your life around the project.
+Knowing this timeline helps you set realistic expectations and to plan accordingly for the project.

 High angle view of architectural plans and a scale model of an ADU